Caring for our collections

-Handling and storing museum collections isn’t just about preserving history; it’s also about making sure everyone involved stays safe.
+Handling and storing museum collections isn't just about preserving history, it's also about making sure everyone involved stays safe.
 While most objects in our care are harmless, some can pose risks, and we need to take extra precautions to protect both the collections and the people working with them.

 What are hazards in museum collections?

-- Hazardous substances could be chemicals or materials that part of an object, or that were used in the creation of the object.
+Hazardous substances could be chemicals or materials that are a part of or used in the creation of an object.
 These substances can be dangerous if not handled properly.
+Physical hazards refer to risks that don't involve harmful chemicals but could cause injury, such as broken glass or sharp edges

 While the majority of objects we handle are safe, we always stay alert and follow best practices to ensure both staff and volunteers are protected.

-Hazards found in in our collections
+Hazards found in our Collections

 Lead

-Lead is a heavy, dull-coloured metal that was used in various historical objects, such as weights, stained glass window frames, and even early medicines.
+Lead is a heavy, dull-coloured metal that was used in many historical objects, such as weights, stained glass window frames, and even early medicines.
 Lead can become hazardous if it corrodes, turning into a fine white powder called lead carbonate.
-While handling objects made from lead, we wear nitrile gloves to avoid direct contact, ensuring the metal stays safe to handle as long as it’s in good condition.
+While handling objects made from lead, we wear nitrile gloves to avoid direct contact, ensuring the metal stays safe to handle as long as it's in good condition.

 Asbestos